rian39/notes/keating_cambrosio_biomedical_platforms.md

 To understand biomedicine is to understand its regulation.
 334

 start right in the middle of the game with regulation.
-Look, for instance, to quality-control procedures, the meetings and discussions surrounding their developement and enforcement, ... move up and down the regulatory continuum,  ...
+Look, for instance, to quality-control procedures, the meetings and discussions surrounding their development and enforcement, ... move up and down the regulatory continuum,  ...
 Finally, look for alignments with other forms of work.
 335